 For example, let’s say you want to play the five D Major scale positions, and you start from the same shape that we started with when we played the G Major scale:

 While this is theoretically possible, it’s impractical.
-I much better approach is to start with the lowest possible shape for D Major (try not to use open strings).
+A much better approach is to start with the lowest possible shape for D Major (try not to use open strings).

-Therefore, our five positions would look like this.
+Therefore, our five positions would look like this (starting shape is circled).

 This process might take a bit of getting used to.
 Remember, it requires that you have a pretty solid understanding of the notes along the fretboard, or can at least figure them out on the spot.
 The root notes for each of the shapes are the navigation points for playing the scales in specific keys.